 Most of your visitors have some fear in their mind when they’re about to make a buying decision.
 “Is that business for real?”, “Can I shop safely?”, “Is the product too cheap?”, “Is the quality good?”
 The list of questions goes on.

 Your job is easing the minds of worried customers.
-And, the best solution to do this is by using social proof.
+After all, the best solution to do this is by using social proof.
 It’s one of the quickest and most effective ways of getting instant trust and credibility to help you boost conversion rates.

-You can use eight effective practices below to integrate social proof into your eCommerce site:
+The following are eight effective practices to integrate social proof into your eCommerce site:

 #1 Review and ratings

 Customer reviews and ratings are precious assets of any brand.
-They prove that people who bought your product were happy to share their experience.
+That is, they prove that people who bought your product were happy to share their experience.
 This is a good source of motivation to encourage others to make a purchase.